GeoNet/delta/internal/stationxml/README.md

 Automatically generate _FDSN StationXML_ golang bindings from their respective Schema `xsd` files.

-Documentation on the format can be found at https://docs.fdsn.org/projects/stationxml
+Documentation on the XML schema format can be found at https://docs.fdsn.org/projects/stationxml

 ## Schemas Available